On Fathers Day, I finally completed dry-fitting the bottom planking on the forward port side of the boat. Im very happy about that.

 The missed transition joint.

 In retrospect, I think both of these mistakes could have been avoided if I had overlapped the planking along the centerline of the keel, and trimmed the whole length to fit as I went.
+There is another small gap between the bottom planking and the side planking at the stem.

 Another small gap up forward.